BenjosBourge/RoboticArmsCDF/README.md

 - `NeuralNetwork`: a backpropagation neural network.
 - `BatchNeuralNetwork`: same as `NeuralNetwork`, but with batch training.
 - `ParticleSwarmAlgorithm`: Use a PSO to solve a Neural Network or a BatchNeuralNetwork.
-- `GroundTrueSDF`: showing ground truth of SDF without solving because already perfect.
+- `GroundTrueSDF`: showing ground truth of SDF with parameters that can change.

 Each solver must implement the following methods: